Sandipriz/Sandipriz.github.io/index.md

 Hello, I am Sandip Rijal from Nepal.
 As a PhD student in the Department of Geoscience at Florida Atlantic University, I joined the Remote Sensing and Hyperspectral Lab in Spring 2023.

 ## Education
--M.S.C in Environmental Science: Forest Research Institute, Dehradun, India (2019) -B.S.C in Forestry: Tribhuvan University, Institute of Forestry, Hetauda, Nepal (2016)
+-M.S.C in Environmental Science: Forest Research Institute, Dehradun, India (2019) <be>
+-B.S.C in Forestry: Tribhuvan University, Institute of Forestry, Hetauda, Nepal (2016)

 ## Skills: